top of page

 No, I'm not.
 And no, it wasn't.

 Not for me, at least.
 I absolutely hated it.
-I went in with all guns blazing though.
-I gave it an honest shot.
+I went in with all guns blazing, though, and gave it an honest shot.

-But oh wow was I a terrible fit for that course.
-It's a good fit for the person that wants to sell sell sell.
-And then sleep and sell some more in their sleep.
+But oh wow, was I a terrible fit for that course.
+It's a good fit for the person who wants to sell sell, sell, and then sleep and sell some more in their sleep.
 The person that wants to spend 8 hours a day in DMs, like one of the lesson modules recommended.
-The person that wants to script their conversations with the "avatars" that would schedule calls with them.
+The person who wants to script their conversations with the "avatars" that would schedule calls with them.
 I feel gross just writing this to you, Fellow Stucknaut.

-After 4 days in the course, I messaged one of the teams leads with an email titled, "I'm not a good fit for [course]."
+After four days in the course, I messaged one of the team leads with an email titled, "I'm not a good fit for [course]."
 And I proceeded in that email to grovel for my money back and to be cut loose from the agreement.
-I took full responsibility for my decision and begged for them to do me a favor.
-We had a contract that I was obliged to, but wow did I regret it.
+I took full responsibility for my decision and begged them to do me a favor.
+We had a contract I was obliged to, but wow, I regret it.
 "It's entirely on me.
 I made the decision to commit to being here and pay you the money.
 And I still will if I am unable to leave the program with a refund.
 But I am hoping you would be willing to refund me the money that I put in and let me out of our agreement."
 Something like that.

 A refund and a threat

-She struggled to understand how I could be wanting to back out, said they don't give refunds, but she would get back to me.
+She struggled to understand how I could want to back out.
+She said they don't give refunds, but she would get back to me.

 The anxiety of being in this course and committing myself financially to something that I didn't believe in was still eating away at my stomach.

-Later that day, I got an email that explained they had no obligation to, but would allow me out of the contract minus "administrative fees" of like $400.
+Later that day, I got an email explaining that they had no obligation to me but would allow me out of the contract minus "administrative fees" of about $400.
 Yes!
 I was out!

-And it was clear that if I did - including telling anyone that I got a refund - that they could take legal action against me.
+And it was clear that if I did—including telling anyone that I got a refund—they could take legal action against me.
 "Yikes, getting a refund is that hush hush?"
 I thought to myself.
-Seems odd that someone with a "millionaire mindset" and an "abundance mindset" would clutch onto their money so tightly, but I'm not a millionaire and I don't have that mindset, so what do I know?
+It seems odd that someone with a "millionaire mindset" and an "abundance mindset" would clutch onto their money so tightly, but I'm not a millionaire, and I don't have that mindset, so what do I know?

-But whatever, I was out and I feel they did me a favor.
+But whatever, I was out, and I felt they did me a favor.
 Onward!

 And he was right in front of me the whole time.
 I don't know why I didn't think of him sooner, especially in my moment of desperation.